THECALLR/examples-php/click2call-web/README.md

     ```

 4. You can then connect to the docker container ip address with http:// to view the website. ( the ip address is displayed with the initial startup of the docker quickstart console )

+5. If any modifications are made to the project, you will need to restart the container and rebuild the image, this can be done with the docker-compose command `docker-compose up --build`.

 ### Windows
 When running on windows, you should use the `Kitematic` utility to view the container output and website.